 We use the same command to kill the session on the instance connected as the single node database only

-If we have to kill session on another instance while connected to different instance, we can use below command
+If we have to kill a session on another instance while connected to a different instance, we can use the below command

 What is Oracle RAC One Node?

-Oracle RAC One Node Option is the single instance of Oracle RAC running running in the cluster.
-This option provides flexiblity to consolidate multiple database in cluster providing benefits like high availablity, online rolling patch application
+Oracle RAC One Node Option is the single instance of Oracle RAC running in the cluster.
+This option provides flexibility to consolidate multiple databases in a cluster providing benefits like high availability, online rolling patch application

 Oracle Clusterware Specific Questions

-What are Oracle Clusterware/Daemon processes and what they do?
+What are Oracle Clusterware/Daemon processes and what do they do?

-crsd : Manages high availability operations within the cluster.
-It manage resources like database,listener, VIP.
+crsd: Manages high availability operations within the cluster.
+It manages resources like databases, listeners, and VIPs.

-ohasd: Oracle high availability deamon.
-It is the first process which is started and it spawned all the process in the cluster
+ohasd: Oracle high availability daemon.
+It is the first process which is started and it spawned all the processes in the cluster

 What are the Main Clusterware components?

 crsd – Cluster Resource Services Daemon.
-It manage the startup the resources like resources like database,listener, VIP
+It manages the startup the resources like database, listener, VIP

 cssd – Cluster Synchronization Services Daemon.
 Manages cluster configuration by controlling which nodes are members of the cluster